What is Creative Digital Performance Marketing?

 It’s about better practices.

 To put it simply, creative digital performance marketing is the passionate and constant pursuit of “Better Practices,” rather than the passive acceptance of current “Best Practices.”

 Best practices are backward-looking, only relying on what has worked in the past.
 Better practices embrace the unwillingness to accept the status quo.
 Refusing to kowtow to “sacred cows.”

 This is not to say creative digital performance is a philosophy rooted in reinventing the wheel, though.
 It’s not.
-We accept that wheel is a pretty damn smart invention.
+We accept that the wheel is a pretty damn smart invention.
 It spins.
 It rolls.
 It carries things.
 It gets you places.
 It works really well.

 However, wheels have not rested on their laurels.
 They’ve been optimized over time.
-They’ve become sturdier, lighter, faster, grippier–hell, some wheels even pay you a fortune–they’ve have become generally more awesome.
+They’ve become sturdier, lighter, faster, grippier–hell, some wheels even pay you a fortune–they’ve become generally more awesome.
 They’ve become better.